naduni99x/hacktitude_2023.github.io/README.md

 You can run the Sanity test file in the `tests` directory with the below command.

+For windows users,
 * `npm test _sanity.test.js`

+For other users(MacOS, Linux, etc.),
+* `npm run test-nix _sanity.test.js`

 If you have the environment correctly set up, all the tests should pass in the sanity test.
-If the sanity test fail, that is an indication of your environment setup issue, you must first attend to rectifying your development environment.
+If the sanity test fails, that is an indication of your environment setup issue, you must first attend to rectifying your development environment.

 ### Setting up the development database